Richardaeld/Fat_Racoon_Kitchen/README.md

 + Email wouldnt JS validate properly
     + Type: email was preventing the regex from functioning properly.
     + Fix was changing type to text and added an extra layer of validation to email, email suffix
-+ Login modal wouldnt operate appropiately on any page other than the index
++ Login modal wouldnt operate appropriately on any page other than the index
     + Login modal was added to base and removed from index
     + base_login was created to replace base for pages user had to be logged in for and needed the modal to NOT be present

 ## Current Bugs
 + Social links on footer have a triggering bug.
 They use JS mouseenter to trigger and trigger improperly due to multiple css layers and a margin.
 The margin is persisting through multiple techniques to remove it, including !important.
 Changing the layer or to mouseover does not fix the excessive triggering.
 + User search box, on medium and small responsiveness, creates a line below the main navigation bar and drops the search bar down to that new line
     + A Solution to have search bar collapse has been attempted however this generated poor UX and various targeting bugs
 + Safari browser Bugs
     + When safari decides sticky-note-right's height is to large the box shadow of its :before has a layer error and overlaps the content of sticky-note-right
     + Input of user search bar is larger than it should be, giving the item bad UX
 + Sticky Note shadow - depending on the magnification used (with a range of 50% - 200%) the :before shadow used will show bad UX ( currently: 80% <)
     + Previously Created "standard" container sizes styles "*size*-container-height" and have them scale with the responsiveness of the site
     + Give empty containers a mininum height
     + Give full containers a set max height

 ## Other Problems
 + Email validation
     + Validation origianlly used suffix validation of ".com" and ".edu".
 However this validation alienated users from making accounts
     + Suffix validation had to be expanded to include ".net" and ".org".
 + Searching mongo DB using collection.db.find("$text": "$search": <value>) unable to return booleans.
 This is an issue with users being able to search "lazy" or "grandparent" tags.
     + A browse button was added that searches for "lazy" and "grandparent" using the equals operator ("$eq")
     + This search requires a specific operator so a button was designed for users.
 This would allow users to search for these tags and doesnt make the search engine unnecessarily complex